Omikhleia/resilient.sile/README.md

 This is the successor of my previous “[Omikhleia’s classes & packages for SILE](https://github.com/Omikhleia/omikhleia-sile-packages)”, fully redesigned for SILE v0.14 or upper, and provided as a separate installable module.

+Besides all the changes from SILE v0.12 to v0.14 and its new package and class APIs, this redesign entails many more things, with breaking changes (consider it as v2.0 of the former solution).

+It therefore comes under a new name (also used as a namespace here and there), **resilient**.
+The name is a pun on "SILE" (as, after all, the initial target was always on redoing a book class that would satisfy my requirements), but there will be a bit more to it than that, which might become more visible when the collection expands.

 WIP - EARLY VERSION - APIs are unstable, with many breaking changes

 ## Installation